KumarLabJax/JABS-behavior-classifier/doc/user_guide/user_guide.md

 ### rotta/cache

-Files cached by Rotta to speed up performance.
-Some of these files may not be portable, so this directory should be deleted if a Rotta project is copied to a different platform.
+Files cached by JABS to speed up performance.
+Some of these files may not be portable, so this directory should be deleted if a JABS project is copied to a different platform.

 ### rotta/classifiers